 The story of a road to begin.
 He is a social drinker and a tester for all kinds of different drinks.
-He worked for Viva, TV Mania and TV Satelit.
-He dropped his managing position at Ringier in order to find his blue ocean strategy.
+He worked for Viva, TV Mania, and TV Satelit.
+He dropped his managing position at Ringier to find his blue ocean strategy.
 He founded an online liquor store.
-He had an acquaintance who become an entrepreneur.
+He had an acquaintance who became an entrepreneur.
 This business started as a passion.

 After starting the business, he had a great opportunity that he got mainstream press coverage for his blog, to which then he attached an online store.
 November-December is a high season for drinks.
 Everyone wants something to drink.
 He couldn’t supply all the orders from customers.

 What are the differences between theliquorstore: a long tail (many, many hundreds of drinks), serendipity (personal guide from a specialist), commodity (why look for a drink in town, when you can have it at home in 24 hours?).

 After that, he made branded parties: Corporate Exit.